 Hi!
 I am an Assistant Professor of Finance at the Faculty of Economics and Business (KU Leuven).
-My research focuses broadly on the interaction between financial markets, new technologies and regulation.
-In particular, my findings support the design of policy actions seeking to reduce systemic risk and improve welfare and efficiency of financial services.
+My research focuses on the interactions between financial markets, new technologies and policy.
+As such, I am interested in both (i) the way technologies impact financial mechanisms and (ii) the way financial constraints affect the development of new technologies.

-I am currently visiting scholar at the National Bank of Belgium.
-In the past, I was a visiting expert at the European Systemic Risk Board, a research consultant at a major European bank and a visiting scholar at the European Central Bank, the Deutsche Bundesbank and De Nederlandsche Bank.
+In the past, I was a visiting researcher at the National Bank of Belgium and European Systemic Risk Board, a research consultant at a major European bank and a visiting scholar at the European Central Bank, the Deutsche Bundesbank and De Nederlandsche Bank.
 I was also research associate at the Massachusetts Institute of Technology (Media Lab) and visiting scholar at the University of Stanford (Economics), the University of Oxford (Said Business School) and the University of Cambridge (Isaac Newton Institute).
 I have a background in Engineering, Computer Science and Finance from the Université Libre de Bruxelles - Brussels - (B.Sc., M.Sc. and Ph.D.).

-1. Vertically Disintegrated Platforms [→ SSRN Link] - 2019 with Christoph Aymanns (University of St Gallen) and Mathias Dewatripont (ULB, CEPR) At EC'20 [→ Short Video Presentation] Keywords → digital economy, multi-sided platform, payment system, distributed ledger technology, blockchain, central bank digital currency TL;DR → Distributed ledger technologies allow platforms such as payments to outsource to provisioning of their services to a market of processors.
+1. Vertically Disintegrated Platforms [→ SSRN Link] - 2020 with Christoph Aymanns (QuantCo) and Mathias Dewatripont (ULB, CEPR) At EC'20 [→ Short Video Presentation] Keywords → digital economy, multi-sided platform, payment system, distributed ledger technology, blockchain, central bank digital currency TL;DR → Distributed ledger technologies allow platforms such as payments to outsource the provisioning of their services to a market of processors.
 We study the design conditions for such disintegration to produce welfare gains for consumers.

-1. Compressing Over-the-Counter Markets [→ SSRN Link] with Marco D'Errico (European Systemic Risk Board) Operations Research, 2021 Winner of the Ieke van den Burg Prize, 2017 [→ Video Presentation] Winner of the Best Paper at the ECMI Annual Conference, 2020 [→ Video Presentation]
+4. Compressing Over-the-Counter Markets [→ Link] with Marco D'Errico (European Systemic Risk Board) Operations Research, 2021 Winner of the Ieke van den Burg Prize, 2017 [→ Video Presentation] Winner of the Best Paper at the ECMI Annual Conference, 2020 [→ Video Presentation]